 GOAL: To develop improved methods of X-ray

 microscopy and to apply them to a variety of problems of

 NATURE of STUDIES: You will make X-ray microscopy measurements

 others of the McMaster X-ray microscopy

 be focused on a specific scientific problem, or you might

 and help develop analytical software.

-© 2014 A.P.
+© 2019 A.P.
 Hitchcock / McMaster University

 - All Rights Reserved